 Total Lodging Cost: $1,076

 *The Chase Sapphire Reserve 100,000 points offer is no longer available.
-However, you can still earn 50,000 points with the Chase Sapphire Preferred (referral link).
+However, you can still earn 50,000 points (referral link).

 My mom and uncle don’t live in New York, but it was logistically easier if we all flew out of the same place.
 I bought them bus tickets from where they live to get to the city.
 Once they arrived, we took an expensive $38 cab ride to get to my apartment.
 Normally, it costs about $18, but traffic was a joke.
 We also took cabs to and from the airport, further adding to expenses.

 For transportation while we were in Hawaii, we rented the cheapest car option from the Chase Travel portal.
 Chase was having some sort of promotion where if you booked through their portal, you’d get 10 points per dollar.
 So, for booking a rental for $191.52, I earned 1,910 points without much of an effort.

 A note on the car: So, I’m the type of person who does a ton of research for trips.
 I don’t need to have everything planned out to the hour, but I like to know all my options.
 In all my searches, everyone tells you to rent a Jeep.
 “That’s what you do when you’re in Hawaii.
 And you need 4-wheel drive for the sketchy roads.”
 I imagined us driving down the coast, with the top down, the wind going through our hair, traversing muddy roads without a care.
 But that fantasy cost $160 more.
 And jimmying the soft top on and off seemed like a hassle.
 And jeeps are easier to break into.
 At the last minute, we decided to get a regular economy car.